Clarksdale Cubs: 1921: Mississippi State League

 The Mississippi State League permanently folded following the playoff finals and the completion of the 1921 season.
 In 1922, all four Mississippi State League franchises became members of the Cotton States League, which reformed after folding following the 1913 season.

 1922 & 1923: Cotton States League return

-When the Cotton States League reformed for the 1922 season, the Clarksdale Cubs continued play the six–team Class D level league.
-The Greenville Bucks and Vicksburg Hill Billies teams joined the Mississippi State League holdover Clarksdale Cubs, Greenwood Indians, Jackson Red Sox and Meridian Mets teams in forming the new Cotton States League.
+When the Cotton States League reformed for the 1922 season, the Clarksdale Cubs continued play the six-team Class D level league.
+The Greenville Bucks and Vicksburg Hill Billies teams joined the Mississippi State League holdover Clarksdale Cubs, Greenwood Indians, Jackson Red Sox, and Meridian Mets teams in the new Cotton States League.
 The reformed Cotton States League began play on April 20, 1922.